Who are we?

 Kulturë was founded by Esi and Charles, an Indonesian-French couple fond of travels and art.
 Both of them got to live in different countries (France, Gabon, Netherlands, Singapore for Charles, Indonesia and Philippines for Esi) and got immersed in foreign cultures from an early age.
 The pair got married in 2015 in Singapore and settled down in there, where Charles was already working full time in export sales.

-At Kulturë, we strive to find unique, tastefully handcrafted home decor securely delivered to your doorstep at the click of a mouse.
+At Kulturë, we strive to find unique, tastefully handcrafted home decor and furniture securely delivered to your doorstep at the click of a mouse.

 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller

 The perpetual discovery of new cultures, beautiful landscapes, objects and people is what drives us, humans, to travel relentlessly.
 The beauty of traveling resides in the fact that new experiences are endless.
 Arts, in particular, are one of the most diversified forms of culture in our world.